linux-system-roles/snapshot/README.md

 - `check`: Validate that snapshot names don't have conflicts and there is sufficient space to take the snapshots

+- `list`:   List the status of the specified VGs/LVs

 - `remove`: Remove snapshots that conform to the specified prefix and pattern

 - `revert`: Revert to snapshots that are specified by either the pattern or set.